Thirty Seconds to Mars: 2004–2008: A Beautiful Lie

 Thirty Seconds to Mars returned to the studio in March 2004 to begin working on their second album A Beautiful Lie, with Josh Abraham producing.
-During the recording process, the band traveled to four different continents to accommodate Jared Leto's acting career.
+During the recording process, the band traveled to four continents to accommodate Jared Leto's acting career.
 A Beautiful Lie was notably different from the band's debut album, from both musical and lyrical aspect.
 "On the first record I created a world, then hid behind it," Leto said.
 "With A Beautiful Lie, it was time to take a more personal and less cerebral approach.
 Although this record is still full of conceptual elements and thematic ideas it is ultimately much more wrapped around the heart than the head.
 It's about brutal honesty, growth, change.
 It's an incredibly intimate look into a life that is in the crossroads.
 A raw emotional journey.
 A story of life, love, death, pain, joy, and passion.
 Of what it is to be human."

 A Beautiful Lie was released on August 30, 2005 in the United States.
 It has since been certified platinum by the Recording Industry Association of America (RIAA), and has reached platinum and gold status in several countries, with a sales total of over four million.
 Its lead single, "Attack", made its radio debut on June 6, 2005 and became the most added track on American modern rock radio during its first week of release.
 During 2005, Thirty Seconds to Mars went on tour with Chevelle, Audioslave and The Used.
 The group embarked on their first headlining tour Forever Night, Never Day in March 2006.
 At the same time, the band released the album's second single, "The Kill", which set a record for the longest-running hit in the history of the US Modern Rock chart when it remained on the national chart for more than 50 weeks, following its number three peak in 2006.
 Its music video, directed by Jared Leto under the pseudonym of Bartholomew Cubbins, received a largely positive response and numerous accolades, including an MTV Video Music Award.